nicolahcm/exercises-full/Part 1/part a/personalNotes.md

 12) Conditional rendering...
 Use a new component.
 If something, returns some JSX.
 If something else, return other JSX.

 Usually basing on some states of our application.

+12.5) minor note:
+don't do :
+console.log('props value is'+ props)  // Will print [[Object Object]] or something like that.

+do :
+console.log('props value is', props)  // It separates the objects!.

+12.6) In future: check the part on debugger.
+Both in the console and in the code.

+12.7) Useful react plugin!.

+13) when rendering with ReactDOM, we can pass props!
+ReactDOM.render(
+  <App counter={counter} />,
+  document.getElementById('root')
+)

+14) Question.
+When changing a state, what about the remaining code of the component?
+Will that be executed?